CloudCannon/bookshop/readme.md

 Within the TOML file there are a few formats for defining the schema.
 The two special keywords are `select` and `default` when defined within an object.
 These denote that the object they're within should be treated instead as a value with a specified behaviour.

 #### Default Values
+**The field `default` is a special keyword in bookshop, which denotes a field as having a default value when created in the CMS.**
 By default, alphanumeric values in the TOML file are considered testing data, and new components created in a CMS interface will be initialized with empty inputs.
 If you do wish to give a field a default value, use `key.default`
 ```toml
 title.default = "Hello World"
 order_number.default = 50
 featured = false
 ```
+This will prepopulate a new component in the CMS with `title: "Hello World"` and `order_number: 50`.
-This will prepopulate the CMS.
-The default key is not required for boolean values, and the value specified in the TOML will be used as the default CMS value.
+The default key is not required for boolean values, the value specified in the TOML will be used as the default CMS value.
 >ℹ️ _A default value in the TOML file does not provide a default value to the component itself.
 It is solely used to configure editing interfaces._

 #### Select Data
-The field `select` is a special keyword in bookshop, which denotes a field as drawing from select data (a dropdown).
+**The field `select` is a special keyword in bookshop, which denotes a field as drawing from select data (a dropdown).**
 This key expects an array of options that will be used to populate the CMS.
 ```toml
 size.select = ["Large", "Medium", "Small"]
 ```